nus-cs2103-AY2223S2/ip/docs/README.md

     - INDEX refers to the task number, must be a valid positive integer greater than 0 and less than size of current task list

 5. **todo DESCRIPTION** <br>
-Creates a ToDo task with the specified DESCRIPTION
+Creates a ToDo task with the specified DESCRIPTION <br>
 <ins>Format</ins>
     - DESCRIPTION refers to the details of the task